 7. THE HORSE THAT JAMIE FOXX RIDES IN DJANGO UNCHAINED IS HIS OWN.

-He was given the horse as a birthday gift four years before the movie’s release.
+He was given the horse, whose name is Cheetah, as a birthday gift four years before the movie’s release.

 8. TRUE ROMANCE WAS TARANTINO’S FIRST SCREENPLAY.